-There was more good news for Zhen Li and this was in particular regard to expansion along the Cambodian coastline with specific reference to the region around the coastal town of Sihanoukville.
+There was more good news for Zhen Li, and this was in reference to the expansion along the Cambodian coastline with specific reference to the region around the coastal town of Sihanoukville.
 Sihanoukville aka “Snooky” is a province in southwest Cambodia known for its beaches, tropical islands and the mangrove jungles of Ream National Park.
 Set around a deep-water port on a peninsula jutting into the Gulf of Thailand, the provincial capital of Sihanoukville has palm-fringed beaches, seafood restaurants and late-night bars.
 Overlooking the capital is the hilltop Buddhist temple of Wat Leu.

-As home to Cambodia’s only deep-water port – part of a vital trade route for President Xi Jinping’s Belt and Road development initiative – the city has become a focal point for Chinese investment.
-Vast Chinese-run construction projects are visible across almost every area of the city and its high streets are now lined with majority-Chinese businesses and restaurants.
+As home to Cambodia’s only deep-water port and part of a vital trade route for President Xi Jinping’s Belt and Road development initiative, the city has become a focal point for Chinese investment.
+Vast Chinese run construction projects are visible across almost every area of the city and its’ high streets are now lined with a majority of Chinese businesses and restaurants.
 Prime minister Hun Sen’s willing embrace of Chinese investment, unlike neighboring countries Thailand, Myanmar and Vietnam, has ensured Cambodia is at the core of belt and road plans in southeast Asia.
 The southern coast of Cambodia is now home to $4.2bn worth of power plants and offshore oil operations all owned by Chinese companies.
 Beyond Sihanoukville, the Belt and Road money was also financing a new highway to Phnom Penh and a bigger international airport in the capital.

 The organization had always ensured that it was heavily integrated at the highest levels in China’s Belt and Road Initiative which had taken hold of this city and was literally choking it with construction in a bid to make it a casino hub for Chinese tourists, over 30 casinos are specifically for Chinese Tourists and there are over 70 more under construction.
 Their interests of the organization included substantial investments into Casinos, Hotels, Residential Real Estate, Infra-Structure Construction, Factories and Retail Outlets.